pirovc/genome_updater/README.md

 ### Recovering fasta files from a previously obtained assembly_summary.txt

-	./genome_updater.sh -e /my/path/assembly_summary.txt -f "genomic.fna.gz" -o "recovered_sequences" -b january_2018
+	./genome_updater.sh -e /my/path/assembly_summary.txt -f "genomic.fna.gz" -o "recovered_sequences" -b "january_2018"

-### Changing timeout, retries and downloader (curl instead of default wget)
+### Use curl, change timeout and retries for download (default wget)

 	retries=10 timeout=600 use_curl=1 ./genome_updater.sh -g "fungi" -o fungi -t 12 -f "genomic.fna.gz,assembly_report.txt"

 ## Top assemblies

-The top assemblies (**-P**/**-A**) will be selected based on the species/taxid entries in the assembly_summary.txt and not for the taxids provided with -g "taxids:...".
+The top assemblies (`-P`/`-A`) will be selected based on the species/taxid entries in the assembly_summary.txt and not for the taxids provided with  (`-S`/`-T`).
 They are selected sorted by categories in the following order of importance:

 	A) RefSeq Category:
 		1) reference genome